-On April 26, 2019, the Guyana Geology & Mines Commission ("GGMC") issued Prospecting Licence (PL #01/2019) to Avalon for the exclusive right of occupation and exploration for the purpose of prospecting for gold, precious minerals and precious stones, on 4,590 acres (1,857.5 hectares) of licenced area (the "Omai PL"), including the site of the past producing Omai Gold Mine, Potaro Mining District, Guyana.
+On April 26, 2019, the Guyana Geology & Mines Commission ("GGMC") issued Prospecting Licence (PL #01/2019) to Avalon Gold Exploration Inc. ("AGE"), a wholly-owned subsidiary of Omai, for the exclusive right of occupation and exploration for the purpose of prospecting for gold, precious minerals and precious stones, on 4,590 acres (1,857.5 hectares) of licenced area (the "Omai PL"), including the site of the past producing Omai Gold Mine, Potaro Mining District, Guyana.
 The Company, through AGE, holds a 100% interest in the Omai PL which provides for the right of occupation and exclusive right to explore for gold, precious minerals and precious stones and to use certain existing infrastructure at the Omai Gold Mine for any future mining operations, subject to entering into specific lease agreements.

 The GGMC granted the Omai PL to AGE on April 26, 2019.
-The Company renewed the license for one-year period prior to the April 25, 2022 expiry date.
-The Company was permitted to renew the license for an additional one-year period in 2023 and the GGMC approved the licence renewal on February 24, 2023 for the additional one-year period to April 27, 2024.
-On April 29, 2024 the GGMC granted a new Omai PL covering the same 4,590 acres and providing the exclusive right of occupation and exploration for gold, base metals, precious metals and precious stones.
-The licence has an initial three-year term until April 29, 2027 that can be extended to 2029.
-In consideration for the license, Avalon agreed in 2019 to pay the GGMC an aggregate fee of \$4 million to secure the Omai PL and by April 26, 2022 the entire \$4 million had been paid.
-There is one aggregate permit covering a portion of the Omai PL and other aggregate permit applications overlapping other parts of the Company's Omai PL.
+The Company renewed the license for a one-year period prior to the April 25, 2022 expiry date and for an additional one-year period in 2023 to April 27, 2024.
+On April 29, 2024 the GGMC granted to AGE a new Omai PL covering the same 4,590 acres and providing the exclusive right of occupation and exploration for gold, base metals, precious metals and precious stones.
+The licence has an initial three-year term until April 29, 2027 that may be extended to 2029.
+In consideration for the license, AGE agreed in 2019 to pay the GGMC an aggregate fee of \$4 million to secure the Omai PL and by April 26, 2022 the entire \$4 million had been paid.
+There is one quarry licence covering a portion of the Omai PL that was granted in June 2021 and other aggregate permits overlapping other parts of the Company's Omai PL were granted in August 23, 2023.
+The Company is currently contesting the aggregate permits that were granted subsequent to the granting of the Omai PL.

 On December 22, 2021, the Company closed a transaction resulting in the acquisition of the rights to the Eastern Flats property consisting of prospecting and mining rights, adjoining the Omai PL to the east.
 The Eastern Flats property consists of 1,519 acres (614.7 hectares) along the main trend of mineralization seen in the Wenot Pit.
-While there has been little to no exploration carried out on the Eastern Flats, interpretation of the 2020 airborne geophysical survey (magnetics and radiometrics) has indicated that several targets for gold mineralization extend from the Omai PL onto Eastern Flats.
+While there has been little exploration carried out on the Eastern Flats, interpretation of the 2020 airborne geophysical survey (magnetics and radiometrics) has indicated that several targets for gold mineralization extend from the Omai PL onto Eastern Flats.